abamigbade/ML_Security_HW3/README.md

     └── RepairedNet_4.h5
     └── RepairedNet_10.h5

-├── architecture.py
-└── eval.py // this is the evaluation script
+├── eval.py // this is the evaluation script
 ```

-## I. Libraries to Import
+## I. Import Libraries
     import numpy as np
     import matplotlib
     import matplotlib.pyplot as plt